cloudamqp/lavinmq/README.md

 Example

-You consume messages from a queue that is bound to a persistent exchange, some message fails to be process but you missed to requeue the message.
-If you have logging on which logs `x-offset` for each message you can use that value, bind a new queue to the exchange and supply that value to `x-from` in the binding and that queue now has the same message.
+You consume messages from a queue that is bound to a persistent exchange, some message fails to be process but you missed to re-queue the message.
+If you have been logging `x-offset` for each message you can use that value, bind a new queue to the exchange and supply that value as `x-from` for that binding and the new queue would get all messages from that offset.

 ## Performance